 I am not a physician, although my undergraduate and graduate training was in the biological sciences.
-I am an attorney who has represented or reviewed the cases of over seventy victims of severe gentamicin-induced ototoxicity.
+I am an attorney who has represented or reviewed hundreds of medical records for the victims of severe gentamicin-induced ototoxicity.
 The majority of these cases involved the negligent use or administration of gentamicin.

 What follows is a series of observations and suggestions that could save your patients the tragedy of becoming victims of gentamicin poisoning, and could save you from being named a defendant in a lawsuit.

 It is a myth that once a day dosing (ODA) of gentamicin, alternatively referred to as interval or pulse dosing, lessens the risk of ototoxicity vs. every eight hours (t.i.d.).

 ODA vs. t.i.d. may reduce nephrotoxicity but not ototoxicity.

 ODA became a popular alternative to t.i.d. dosing after publication of the Hartford Study.
 (Nicolau, D. P, Freeman, C. D., Belliveau, P. P., Nightingale, C. H., Ross, J. W. & Quintiliani, R. (1995).
 Experience with once a day aminoglycoside program administered to 2,184 patients.
 Antimicrobial Agents and Chemotherapy 39, 650–5).